microsoft/fabric-racing-sim/README.md

 ## 🚀 Overview

-**Fabric Racing Simulator** is a showcase project that combines real-time telemetry from **Forza Motorsport** with the advanced analytics capabilities of **Microsoft Fabric Real-Time Intelligence**.
+**Fabric Racing Simulator** is a showcase project that combines real-time telemetry from **Forza Motorsport** with the advanced analytics capabilities of **Microsoft Fabric**.
 This platform demonstrates how in-game racing data can be captured, processed, and visualized instantly using Microsoft Fabric Real-time Intelligence (RTI), turning your gameplay into actionable racing insights.

 Imagine playing your favorite racing game while simultaneously capturing, processing, and visualizing every aspect of your performance in real-time.
-From telemetry data to lap times, from tire wear to handbrakes – everything is streamed, stored, and displayed on stunning real-time dashboards.
+From telemetry data to lap times, from tire wear to Handbrakes – everything is streamed, stored, and displayed on stunning real-time dashboards.

 ### 🎯 Why This Project Matters